B.F.A. Theatrical Production Arts

 - Students demonstrate the ability to do appropriate research which translates directly to their outcomes of their discipline:

-Design: Students demonstrate the ability to consistently undertake visual/aural research which translates into design ideas that support story.
+Design: Students demonstrate the ability to undertake visual/aural research which translates into design ideas that support story.

 Technology: Students demonstrate the ability to do technical research which translates into solutions in production.